-Creating a separate PHP-FPM pool isolates one site or application from other PHP workloads that share the same master process.
-A dedicated pool can run under its own Unix user, expose its own socket or TCP listener, and keep request limits or logging choices separate from the default pool.
+Creating a separate PHP-FPM pool isolates one site or application from other PHP workloads that share the same master service.
+A dedicated pool can run under its own Unix account, expose its own socket or TCP listener, and keep request limits or logging choices separate from the packaged default pool.

 A pool is a named configuration section loaded by PHP-FPM when the main php-fpm.conf file includes the pool directory.
-Each pool needs a unique listen endpoint plus a valid process-manager definition, and php-fpm -tt resolves those values before a reload so configuration problems can be caught before traffic is pointed at the new backend.
+Each pool needs a unique listen endpoint, an existing runtime user, and a valid process-manager definition.
+The php-fpm -tt test resolves those values before a reload so configuration problems can be caught before traffic is pointed at the new backend.

-Examples below use the common Ubuntu or Debian layout under
+Examples below use the current Ubuntu 26.04 LTS package layout under

-, but the same pool structure applies on other Linux packages with different paths and unit names.
-When a Unix socket is used, keep the socket path short and make its ownership or mode match the web-server account, otherwise PHP-FPM or the web server can fail before the new pool accepts requests.
+on Fedora, Red Hat, or CentOS Stream systems.
+When a Unix socket is used, keep the socket path short and make its ownership or mode match the web-server account, otherwise PHP-FPM can start while the web server still cannot connect.

 Related: How to enable the PHP-FPM status page